 Just outside the city of Santa Cruz, Bolivia, a woman sits on an oxen-driven cart, shouting to potential customers to buy her food.
 She drives along a dirt road that leads to the center of Santa Cruz, home to 1.3 million people.

 A map of the city reveals paved roads that form a web of 7 concentric circles, each larger than the last.
 Poverty, it seems, increases with every ring.

 It is here, among the poor, that the gospel has historically spread.
-"Although the gospel was growing," says Rolando Justiniano, who leads Campus Crusade for Christ in all of South America, "it wasn't affecting the moral and social situation of our country."
+"Although the gospel was growing," says Rolando Justiniano, who leads Cru in all of South America, "it wasn't affecting the moral and social situation of our country."

 Bolivia ranks among the 25 most corrupt countries in the world, according to Transparency International, a watchdog organization that fights government corruption.
 Years of disappointment left Bolivians eager to understand true success.